 A call to meet commitments on loss and damage.

-Concessional money must on priority, benefit the poor and low-income countries:
+Concessional money must on priority, benefit the poor and low-income countries that are most vulnerables to the adverse effects of climate change:

 Concessional money should finance all SDGs including poverty, health, education, adaptation to climate change.